taigeeoff/Firebase-Deep-Research-/README.md

 npm run dev
 ```

-*Optionally, you can deploy the web app to Cloud Run by running `make all` in root.*
+*Optionally, you can deploy the web app to Cloud Run by running `make all` in root.* - This deploys the full solution to the challenges.

 **Congratulations!** You've completed the basic GCP setup.
 You are now ready to explore the application and start the challenges!